Items made by 4‑H members should reflect the

 report is made at each county extension office.

-The following items will be displayed in the
+The following items will be displayed in special areas that allows fair goers to touch and examine the

 Notebooks (three-ring binders are preferred) – name